idanylyuk/DevOps/Geocitizen/TomcatServer.md

 `# systemctl enable tomcat`

-##8.Configure Tomcat Web Management Interface
+## 8. Configure Tomcat Web Management Interface

 In order to use the manager web app that comes with Tomcat, we must add a login to our Tomcat server.
 We will do this by editing the `tomcat-users.xml` file: